muhammadahmadr704-sys/roman-urdu-llm-data-augmentation/README.md

 Optuna
 Matplotlib
 ```
 The experiments were conducted in the Queen Mary University of London JupyterHub environment using an NVIDIA A100 GPU.
-A CUDA-capable GPU is strongly recommended for reproducing the LLM adaptation, synthetic generation and repeated classifier-training experiments.
+A CUDA capable GPU is strongly recommended for reproducing the LLM adaptation, synthetic generation and repeated classifier training experiments.
 Required Pre-trained Models
 Important public models used by the notebooks include:
 ```text